General Studies

 Semester Hours Required For Degree: 120 |

-- meet the University of West Florida’s mission to provide students with access to high-quality, relevant, and affordable undergraduate learning experiences, and therefore better serve the general educational needs of region;
+- Meet the University of West Florida’s mission to provide students with access to high-quality, relevant, and affordable undergraduate learning experiences, and therefore better serve the general educational needs of the region;

-- give students the option to complete courses at the Pensacola campus, Emerald Coast campus, and/or online; and
+- Give students the option to complete courses at the Pensacola campus, UWF Emerald Coast, and/or online; and

 Program Requirements

-In addition to the University’s general requirements, students must complete a minimum of six (6) hours of upper-division “lead” courses from each cognate area (Communication, Information Literacy, Problem Solving/Decision Making, and Community Leadership) for a total of 24 hours of lead coursework.
-Students then choose 24 elective credit hours from across the four areas of Communication, Information Literacy, Problem Solving/Decision Making, and Community Leadership.
+In addition to the University’s general requirements, students must complete a minimum of six (6) semester hours of upper-division “lead” courses from each area of emphasis (Communication, Information Literacy, Problem Solving/Decision Making, and Community Leadership) for a total of 24 semester hours of lead coursework.
+Students then choose 24 elective semester hours from across the four areas of Communication, Information Literacy, Problem Solving/Decision Making, and Community Leadership.
 Students individualize their program when choosing their electives; they may be from one area or may be spread across multiple areas depending on their concentration.

 General Education